Are you making the most of your school's playground area? With the continuing rise of technology, it is even more important to balance indoor play…

 EYR offers a range of role-playing products to help facilitate scaffolding and imaginative play in the classroom and the home.
 Here are a few products that I’ve hand-selected in hopes to help you and your child spend more time playing together!

-Scaffolding: Try building blocks!
+Scaffolding: Try building blocks or construction toys!
 Creating structures that become increasingly difficult can test your child’s understanding of the task’s instructions and allow you the opportunity to help support them in building the final structure when necessary.
 The wooden Zoo Building Blocks and wooden London Building Blocks are fantastic options.

 Particularly in the early years, age birth to five, spending time with your child as a parent or caregiver is especially critical.
 These are the prime years for a child’s cognitive development.
 When possible, try to introduce structured play that is not only enjoyable for your little one but also educational to ensure that they are prepared to enter elementary school when the time comes.
 Continue to constantly gain your child’s input on their learning process to make their early learning a collaborative effort and several years that you and your child will never forget.
 As always, remember to make play a part of your day!